CLICK HERE to watch a video interview with Manya Arond-Thomas, M.D. in which she

 Every tour group is required to register with the government and they assign a tourism police to you that is with you every step of the way and very unobtrusive.

 I didn't even realize we had one the first four or five days of the trip.
-Even when we were crossing the desert and we got out at the single rest stop and we were sort of venturing into the desert, suddenly it was a police car in the road and we said, “Why is there a police car here?”
+Even when we were crossing the desert and we got out at the single rest stop and we were sort of venturing into the desert, suddenly there was a police car in the road and we said, “Why is there a police car here?”
 He said, “Well that's part of our escort.”

 They're just keeping an eye to make sure we're okay, so I felt very safe, very protected.